FarronF/limerick-council-meetings/meetings/2020/12/10-Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock/Agenda - Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock - 10th December 2020.md

 **2.Policing Issues**

-To discuss policing issues in the District.---
+To discuss policing issues in the District.
+---